a13xa1v35/a13xa1v35/README.md

 - 👋 Hi, My name is Alex Alves (@a13xa1v35)
-- 👀 I’m interested in Data Engineering, Analytics, Quality, Science...
+- 👀 I’m interested in Data: Engineering, Analytics, Quality, Science...
 - 🌱 I’m currently learning DeFi / Crypto  / Smart Contracts
 - 📫 You can reach me at [LinkedIn](https://www.linkedin.com/in/alexsandroalvesdeoliveira/).
 - Or at alex@multilayer.io